BeChris/ampkg/README.md

 This section is used to provide a list of directories and/or files from downloaded package.\
 Those directories and/or files will be copied on user system when the package is installed or upgraded.
 They will be deleted when the package is removed.

+**IMPORTANT**: paths ending with ':' or '/' are considered to be destination directories.\
+Otherwise they are considered to be destination files.

 Examples:
 ```